-(4) Proposal dummy{c,t} = $\beta_1 \cdot \% green{c,t} + \beta_2 \cdot \% non-green{c,t} + \beta_3 X{c,t} + \gamma_t + \lambda_c + e{c,t}$, where the unit of observation is a company (c) in a given year (t).
+$$(4) \qquad \textit{Proposal dummy}{c,t} = \beta_1 \cdot \% \textit{green}{c,t} + \beta_2 \cdot \% \textit{non-green}{c,t} + \beta_3 X{c,t} + \gamma_t + \lambda_c + e{c,t},$$ where the unit of observation is a company (c) in a given year (t).
 We measure green funds by the party of the governor.
 In addition to ownership, we control for firm size, since large firms are known to attract more proposals, and for the level of greenhouse gas emissions.

 Table 9 shows the estimates with different fixed effects.
 The dependent variable in the first column is a dummy equal to one if a company received a green proposal.
 The coefficient on green ownership implies that a 1 percent increase in shares held by green pension funds was associated with a 1.15 percentage point increase in the probability of receiving an environmental proposal in panel A, and a 2.08 percentage point increase in panel B, neither coefficient statistically different from zero.
 The coefficient on non-green fund ownership is also statistically insignificant in both panels.
 Columns (2) and (3) distinguish between proposals from other pension funds and proposals from non-pension shareholders.
 In all specifications, the coefficient on green ownership remains quantitatively small and statistically insignificant.
-We turn up no evidence that green ownership leads to more shareholder proposals, which runs against the hypothesis that green ownership and proposals is distinct from but parallels evidence in Appel et al. (2016) that the presence of passive mutual funds did not attract more hedge fund activism.
+We turn up no evidence that green ownership leads to more shareholder proposals, which runs against the hypothesis that green ownership works through adversarial pressure.
+Our failure to find a connection between green ownership and proposals is distinct from but parallels evidence in Appel et al. (2016) that the presence of passive mutual funds did not attract more hedge fund activism.